compulim/redux-websocket-bridge/README.md

-# Unfolds and dispatches WebSocket messages into Redux store
+# Unfolds and dispatches WebSocket messages into Redux

 Inspired by [redux-websocket](https://github.com/giantmachines/redux-websocket).